 How many tubes of toothpaste do you send to landfill every year?
-The average two-person UK household gets through 24 tubes annually according to eco retailer The Bower Collective , who commissioned a whole-house survey of plastic waste in the UK.
+The average two-person UK household gets through 24 tubes annually according to eco retailer The Bower Collective , who commissioned a survey of household plastic waste in the UK.
 Toothpaste tubes are notoriously hard to recycle.
 According to London dentist Dr Rhona Eskander , a tube of 'mixed materials' plastic toothpaste takes 500 years to biodegrade.

 What are the benefits of toothpaste tablets?

 Toothpaste tablets or 'tooth tabs' are an easy eco swap to make to reduce bathroom plastic waste.
 They are designed to be chewed for a couple of seconds and quickly form a 'paste' in your mouth.
 They come in refillable and recyclable glass jars with aluminium lids or in cardboard cartons.

 Being waterless gives them advantages too.
 They cost less to transport, which reduces their carbon footprint, they don’t add to your airline liquid allowance.

 Once consigned to the alternative health shelves, toothpaste tablets such as dentist brand Parla are now being expertly formulated with performance as well as sustainability in mind.
 Many have all the fluoride cavity protection you expect from a standard gel toothpaste but in a ‘clean’ vegan formula.